Lazerbeak12345/chaml/README.md

 (Language Oriented Programming), what I regard to be the next programming paradigm.
 But it also has support for OOP, via syntax extensions (thanks to LOP ), and/or it's built-in object prototyping.

+The name of the language is an acronym:

+- CHAML
+- Has
+- A
+- Modifiable
+- Language

 It is designed to make using functions easy-peasy.
 Without syntax extensions, there are 6 (ish) syntaxes to define a function, and all functions are